Quick Start Guide

 Note that JRE 1.8 is bundled with distributions for all platforms.
 This means that you don't need any Java to be installed on your machine in order to run PhpStorm.

-Find more details about requirements for PhpStorm in Install and set up PhpStorm.
+Find more details about requirements for PhpStorm in Installation requirements.

 Configuring PHP environment